What are the bearers of truth? There are three main

 in every separate domain of the nonpropositional world.

-nevertheless.
-A more serious objection is it to claim that a
+A more serious objection is it to claim that a hierarchy such as that of

 falsity could not even implicitly be assigned levels in a